 When you happen to visit a location-aware website, the browser will always ask for a confirmation before sharing your location.
 If you aren’t keen to share your geographic coordinates, you can always deny that request or, if you are using Google Chrome, you can even send a fake location to the website.

 Here’s how.
-Press F12 (or Ctrl + Shift + I) in Google Chrome to open the Developer Tools.
-Click the Settings icon in the lower right corner and switch to the Overrides tab (see the next screenshot).
-Now you can specify the exact latitude and longitude coordinates* that you want to share with that website.[*] You can use the Postal Address finder to know the latitude and location of a place.
+Press F12 (or Ctrl + Shift + I) to open the Chrome Developer Tools.
+Now press the Esc (escape) keep to open the Console window.
+Switch to the Emulation tab and choose Sensors from the left sidebar.
+Here you can specify the exact latitude and longitude coordinates* that you want to share with that website.[*] You can use the Postal Address finder to know the latitude and location of a place.

 Make sure that the “Override Geolocation” setting is checked and then refresh the page to send that fake location.
 And this is obviously a useful feature for web developers who would like to test their geolocation-enabled apps from the same location.